johanberntsson/ozmoo/documentation/manual/manual.md

 Ozmoo is a a redistributable interpreter of Infocom and Inform games that use the Z-code format, and can be used for new interactive fiction works on the Commodore 64 and similar computers.
 While the old Infocom interpreters are still available, the license situation is not clear so it is risky to use in new work, especially commercial.
 Furthermore, some of the newer Inform-based games use features which the old Infocom interpreters on the C64 can't handle.
 Ozmoo is written to provide a free alternative to these concerns.

-## Limitations

-Ozmoo should be able to run most Z-code games, regardless of size (A Z-code game can be up to 512 KB in size).
-However, there are some limitations:

-- Ozmoo only supports version 3, 4, 5 and 8 of Z-code.
-This means you can't run the very first versions of Zork I and II, or the Infocom games with graphics.
-- A Z-code file always starts with a section called dynamic memory.
-Ozmoo will not be able to handle games with more than roughly 35 KB of dynamic memory.
-- If you want to run Ozmoo on a system with a single 1541 drive (or an emulation of one), the part of the game file that is not dynamic memory can be no larger than 191.5 KB.
-This typically means the game file can be about 210 KB in size.
-- Some Inform 6 games and pretty much all Inform 7 games will never be fast enough to be any fun on Ozmoo.
-In general, Infocom games are faster than Inform games.

 ## Features

 Ozmoo supports: